Phone-GWP-group

 • Black: Elegance, premium, sophistication, authority, strength, mystery.

-• White: Simplicity, elegance, purity, innocence, goodness, humility, cleanliness, new beginnings, premium.
+• White: Simplicity, elegance, purity, innocence, goodness, humility, cleanliness, new beginnings, and premium.

 • Grey: Calm, neutral, balanced.